-Part of the global SUEZ group, SUEZ recycling and recovery UK employs over 5,000 people.
+SUEZ recycling and recovery UK employs over 5,500 people.
 Since it was established in the UK in 1988, our company has delivered innovative and environmentally-responsible solutions for the waste generated by households and businesses.

 The Suffolk energy-from-waste facility and our other energy-from-waste facilities are part of a varied waste management infrastructure developed across the UK.
 It ranges from composting sites to facilities for manufacturing refuse derived fuels.

 Over the course of a year, SUEZ recycling and recovery UK handles more than 10 million tonnes of waste.
 All of our diverse activities are guided by a vision to engineer a society where there is no more waste.

 We make a significant and growing contribution by recovering value from waste materials.
 Waste, we believe, should be viewed as a resource to be recycled or turned into energy rather than thrown away.

 Suffolk County Council is responsible for disposing of household waste from across Suffolk.
 It works hand-in-hand with the county’s five district and borough councils, who collect the waste.